 The researchers say that, in the future, similar analyses could help psychiatrists learn more about different mental illnesses and ways people demonstrate them.
 What’s more, forum moderators could use it to identify users who might urgently need help.
 By doing so, they could connect with these users and contact them with specialists that can help them.

-Machine learning and artificial intelligence have proven to be useful in drug discovery, too.
+Machine learning and artificial intelligence have also proven helpful in drug discovery.
 A biotech company, Deep Genomics, has already used it to discover a genetic mutation that causes the Wilson disease.
-It’s a serious disorder that causes the accumulation of toxic levels of copper in the body.
+It’s a severe disorder that causes the accumulation of toxic levels of copper in the body.
 The Deep Genomics’ discovery will help to create better therapies and shows that AI has a huge role to play in medicine.

-On top of that, there are more and more tools that facilitate cyberattacks and make them easy to commit, even by non-advanced coders.
+On top of that, more and more tools facilitate cyberattacks and make them easy to commit, even by non-advanced coders.
 Because of that, organizations will have to use additional resources for cyber programs in order to prevent attacks.
-According to PwC’s study, over 55% of enterprise executives are going to increase their cybersecurity budgets in 2021 and hire new cybersecurity staff.
+According to PwC’s study, over 55% of enterprise executives are going to increase their cybersecurity budgets in 2022 and hire new cybersecurity staff.
 By using pattern recognition to monitor their websites, businesses will be more likely to mitigate the risk of attacks.

 8. Chatbots and voice assistants

 Lockdowns have made many companies go online, and that increases how much they spend on customer service.
 This has accelerated the adoption of chatbots.
 Data shows that just in March 2020, the weekly use of chatbots rose 426% compared to January 2020.
 The trends show that customers want to contact brands with their mobile phones and when they’re on the go.
 As chatbots integrate with various communication platforms, they can help businesses meet these expectations.